-- To reduce the series resistive and inductive impedance of power supply networks, it is normal to use multiple VDD and VSS pads. - This is particularly important with the simultaneously switching outputs (SSOs) that occur when driving buses . - The output pads can easily consume most of the power on a CMOS ASIC, because the load on a pad (usually tens of picofarads) is much larger than typical on-chip capacitive loads. - Depending on the technology it may be necessary to provide dedicated VDD and VSS pads for every few SSOs.
+- A double bond connects two pads to one chip-carrier finger and one package pin.
+We can do this to save package pins or reduce the series inductance of bond wires (typically a few nanohenries) by parallel connection of the pads. - To reduce the series resistive and inductive impedance of power supply networks, it is normal to use multiple VDD and VSS pads. - This is particularly important with the simultaneously switching outputs ( SSOs ) that occur when driving buses - The output pads can easily consume most of the power on a CMOS ASIC, because the load on a pad (usually tens of picofarads) is much larger than typical on-chip capacitive loads. - Depending on the technology it may be necessary to provide dedicated VDD and VSS pads for every few SSOs.
 Design rules set how many SSOs can be used per VDD/VSS pad pair.
 These dedicated VDD/VSS pads must "follow" groups of output pads as they are seeded or planned on the floorplan.

-- Using a pad mapping we translate the logical pad in a netlist to a physical pad from a ۲ pad library.
-We might control pad seeding and mapping in the floorplanner. - Handling of I/O pads can become quite complex; there are several nonobvious ٠ factors that must be considered when generating a pad ring: - Design library pad cells for one orientation. - For example, an edge pad for the south side of the chip, and a corner pad for the southeast corner. - We could then generate other orientations by rotation and flipping (mirroring).
-Some ASIC vendors will not allow rotation or mirroring of logic cells in the mask file. - To avoid these problems we may need to have separate horizontal, vertical, left-handed, and right-handed pad cells in the library with appropriate logical to physical pad mappings. - If we mix pad-limited and core-limited edge pads in the same pad ring, this complicates the design of corner pads.
-Usually the two types of edge pad cannot abut.
-In this case a corner pad also becomes a pad-format changer, or hybrid corner pad. - In single-supply chips we have one VDD net and one VSS net, both global power nets.
-It is also possible to use mixed power supplies (for example, 3.3 V and 5 V) or multiple power supplies (digital VDD, analog VDD).
+- Using a pad mapping, we translate the logical pad in a netlist to a physical pad from a pad library.
+We might control pad seeding and mapping in the floorplanner. - There are several nonobvious factors that must be considered when generating a pad ring: - Design library pad cells for one orientation. - For example, an edge pad for the south side of the chip, and a corner pad for the southeast corner. - Generate other orientations by rotation and flipping (mirroring). - Some ASIC vendors will not allow rotation or mirroring of logic cells in the mask file.
+To avoid these problems we may need to have separate horizontal, vertical, lefthanded, and right-handed pad cells in the library with appropriate logical to physical pad mappings. - Mixing of pad-limited and core-limited edge pads in the same pad ring complicates the design of corner pads. - In this case a corner pad also becomes a pad-format changer, or hybrid corner pad . - In single-supply chips we have one VDD net and one VSS net, both global power nets .
+It is also possible to use mixed power supplies (for example, 3.3 V and 5 V) or multiple power supplies ( digital VDD, analog VDD).

-•FIGURE 16.13 Bonding pads. (a) This chip uses both pad-limited and core-limited pads. (b) A hybrid corner pad. (c) A chip with stagger-bonded pads. (d) An areabump bonded chip (or flip-chip).
-The chip is turned upside down and solder bumps connect the pads to the lead frame
+•FIGURE 16.13 Bonding pads. (a) This chip uses both pad-limited and core-limited pads. (b) A hybrid corner pad. (c) A chip with stagger-bonded pads. (d) An area-bump bonded chip (or flip-chip).
+The chip is turned upside down and solder bumps connect the pads to the lead frame 193

-- Other I/O bond: - stagger-bond arrangement using two rows of I/O pads.
-In this case the design rules for bond wires (the spacing and the angle at which the bond wires leave the pads) become very important. - Area-bump bonding arrangement (also known as flip-chip, solder-bump) used, for example, with ball-grid array (BGA) packages. - Even though the bonding pads are located in the center of the chip, the I/O circuits are still often located at the edges of the chip because of difficulties in power supply distribution and integrating I/O circuits together with logic in the center of the die.
+- stagger-bond arrangement using two rows of I/O pads. - In this case the design rules for bond wires (the spacing and the angle at which the bond wires leave the pads) become very important. - Area-bump bonding arrangement (also known as flip-chip, solderbump) used, for example, with ball-grid array (BGA ) packages. - Even though the bonding pads are located in the center of the chip, the I/O circuits are still often located at the edges of the chip because of difficulties in power supply distribution and integrating I/O circuits together with logic in the center of the die. - In an MGA, the pad spacing and I/O-cell spacing is fixed-each pad occupies a fixed pad slot (or pad site ).
+This means that the properties of the pad I/O are also fixed but, if we need to, we can parallel adjacent output cells to increase the drive.
+To increase flexibility further the I/O cells can use a separation, the I/O-cell pitch , that is smaller than the pad pitch .